mlauss2/sandec/README.md

 - Can successfully parse all .SAN files found on Outlaws CDs/Game dir
 - Audio works
 - Video display works
+- reasonable A/V sync

-What does not work:
+What does not yet work:
-- A/V sync in player is crude at best.
+- pause / fullscreen

 Build:
 - Have SDL2